sostheim/lbex/README.md

 The LBEX application can run in any environment where some reasonable combination of access to these two resources is available.
 ## Using LBEX Example
 The following is an example of deploying a Kubernetes service that uses LBEX for it external load balancer.
 Assume that our cluster provides an [NTP servers](https://en.wikipedia.org/wiki/Network_Time_Protocol) as a Kubernetes [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
+The example show here is actually more verbose than necessary, but that's entirely for illustration.
+We'll revisit this example after a full discussion of Annotations.
 The following [Service](https://kubernetes.io/docs/concepts/services-networking/service/) Specification would configure LBEX for the NTP Service.
 ```
 apiVersion: v1
 kind: Service